Free Virginia Public Records: Divorces, Marriages, Warrants

 Furthermore, any person who requests public records does not have to give a purpose.
 The only exceptions to the public records include some criminal investigations, personnel records, records relating to public safety, records relating to administrative investigations, records of specific public bodies, police reports, tax returns, medical records, real estate, client privilege, and working papers.2

-Therefore, free criminal records, court records, vital records, and inmate records are accessible to residents of Virginia in most cases.
+Criminal records, court records, vital records, and inmate records are accessible to residents of Virginia at no cost in most cases.

 Criminal Records of Virginia (VA)